Here's everything you need to know about volunteering for us and supporting the vaccination efforts in Wales:

 What training can I expect?
 Can I volunteer straight after signing up?

-All volunteers will be trained to the required standard to become a vaccination care volunteer.
+All volunteers will be trained to the required standard before going out on duty.

 Initial training is expected to take around six hours.